Even though your body needs a lot of sugar for energy, consuming an excessive amount of it can easily lead to your health breakdown.

 Juice is a big part of the Nigerian diet.
 Most people drink this for fun, relaxation, and sometimes with their regular meals.

 While most juices are advertised as similar to or near the natural fruits they were made from, juice contains a higher amount of sugar.
-The reason is simple, extracting juice from fruits cannot produce the commercial quantities the companies need to make some profits.

 9. Low-fat Yoghurt